List of Ultimate Spider-Man story arcs: "Double Trouble" (#14–21)

 Later that night, Spider-Man approaches Hammer informing him he was trying to save Hammer's life.
 Hammer attempts to recruit Spider-Man but is turned down, however Spider-Man does follow Hammer's limo to a press conference hosted by Octavius, now dubbed Doctor Octopus.
 Octavius throws the limo, killing Hammer.
 Spider-Man manages to defeat Octavius and also protect the press from the fighting.
 Kraven arrives and attacks Spider-Man who simply knocks Kraven out with one punch.
 Spider-Man gives a short interview before heading back to Queens.
 He arrives late and his aunt grounds him for being out too late and lying about his whereabouts.
-Meanwhile, back in SHIELD custody, Octavius figures out Peter Parker is Spider-Man after recovering from his amnesia.
+Meanwhile, back in S.H.I.E.L.D. custody, Octavius figures out Peter Parker is Spider-Man after recovering from his amnesia.